Tzamarot Ayalon: Yoo Tel Aviv

 Yoo Tel Aviv is a complex of two skyscrapers completed in 2007.
 The two towers, named Yoo Tel Aviv 1 and Yoo Tel Aviv 2, became some of Tel Aviv's most recognizable structures, and ranked among Israel's tallest buildings, with Tower 2 being the ninth-tallest building in the country when built, and Tower 1 being the twelfth-tallest.
 The towers are 142 m and 128 m high, respectively, and combined they include over 300 residential units.

 Yoo Tel Aviv was designed by Philippe Starck in cooperation with Moore Yaski Sivan Architects and the Habas Group.
 The total cost of the project is estimated at $145 million.
 The buildings include a spa, lounge, health club and private cinema, all designed by Starck.
 Buyers of apartments in the complex had the option of four finishing styles: culture, minimalist, classic and nature.

 The complex is constructed on a nine-dunam plot and apartments ranged in price from $4,000–8,000 per square metre.
-Seventy-five percent of the apartments in the first stage of the project (Tower 1) were sold for NIS 300 million by 2005, two years before completion.
+75% of the apartments in the first stage of the project (Tower 1) were sold for NIS 300 million by 2005, two years before completion.
 By March 2009, over 90% of the apartments had been sold for an average of $7,000–$7,500 per square metre.

 Bar Refaeli lives in this tower.